mahomedalid/dotnet-prompt-eval/README.md

 - **Responsible AI Practices**: DotNet AI/ML Evaluator is committed to promoting Responsible AI practices.
 It encourages users to consider ethical implications, fairness, transparency, and accountability in the development and deployment of AI/ML systems.

+- **Observability with System.Diagnostics.Metrics**: DotNet AI/ML Evaluator leverages the System.Diagnostics.Metrics APIs for observability of metrics and traces in .NET applications.
+This allows users to instrument their applications, track important metrics, and gain insights into the performance and behavior of their AI/ML systems.

 ## Why DotNet AI/ML Evaluator?

 - **Increased Awareness in the .NET Ecosystem**: By choosing DotNet AI/ML Evaluator, you contribute to the growth of tools and awareness within the .NET C# ecosystem for AI/ML systems.
 This helps in building a vibrant and diverse set of tools and resources for developers working with LLMs.